 “So noted, Number One.”
 The Captain turned in his seat towards the sensor station.
 “Hal, give me a single sweep with the radar.
 Low power.”

 Farmer looked at Staumpitz for a moment before turning to his board.
-"Single, low power radar sweep, Aye," he said.
+“Single, low-power radar sweep, Aye,” he said.
 He tapped a couple of buttons and then hit a larger red button.
-One of the small displays in front of him showed a widening wave, representing the electro-magnetic signal from the radar emitter, as it expanded from the ship.
-Almost immediately, two points of light shown, one on each side.
+One of the small displays in front of him showed a widening wave, representing the electromagnetic signal from the radar emitter as it expanded from the ship.
+Almost immediately, two points of light showed one on each side.

 “Bingo!” he called.
 “He's got a couple of probes out, himself.”

 Staumpitz gazed at the gunny but said nothing.
 He then went back to studying the display again.

 The other ship coasted in and smoothly matched velocity to lay five miles off the port side of Glendower.